 David Ribble, Ph.D.

-- Associate Vice President for Budget and Research , Academic Affairs
+- Associate Vice President for Budget & Research , Academic Affairs

 In the role of Associate Vice President for Academic Affairs: Budget and Research (AVPAA:BR), Ribble is the primary point person for academic departments in preparing their annual budget requests for consideration by the VPAA.
 Additionally, he serves as an ex-officio member of the Faculty Development and Lecturers and Visiting Scholar Committees, coordinates the faculty research dinner series, manages the operation of the DeCoursey and other major campus lecture series, and oversees supplemental funding requests for full-time faculty regarding start-up funding, resource expenses, and support for research, scholarship and creative activities.
 He supervises the Director of the Center for International Engagement, the Director for Sponsored Research, the Director of Entrepreneurship and Innovation, and the Science Facilities Manager.